iramlg/cordova-plugin-opentok/README.md

 6. To deploy your app to your iOS device:
 > As of 1/17/2014, you cannot deploy to device with Cordova CLI for iOS apps.
 You need to first prepare you iOS app: `cordova prepare iOS`
-> Next, open the project in xcode and run it on device: `open platforms/ios/HelloWorld.xcodeproj`

 ---